Aim

 Our group aims to translate research discoveries into clinical practice.
 Our primary focus is to understand how mitochondrial function, necessary for neuronal survival, becomes impaired in patients with Parkinson’s.
 This allows us to develop strategies to restore mitochondrial function and prevent neuronal degeneration and cell death thus slowing or stopping disease progression.

-Our Parkinson’s Disease Centre actively recruits to clinical trials and offers our patients the latest opportunities to participate in research to improve the health outcomes.
+Our Parkinson’s Disease Centre actively recruits to clinical trials and offers our patients the latest opportunities to participate in research to improve their health outcomes.

 Research focus areas

-By studying the genetic basis of disease in Parkinson’s patients we have identified the Nix protein, a protein that sits on the outer membrane of mitochondria, as a crucial component of mitochondrial clearance (mitophagy).
-When Nix expression is too low cells the cell cannot sufficiently clean out damaged or senescent mitochondria leading to cell degeneration.
-When Nix expression is experimentally enhanced in cultured patient-derived cells mitochondria recycling and function is restored.
+By studying the genetic basis of disease in Parkinson’s patients we have identified new ways to improve mitochondrial quality and function by enhancing mitochondrial clearance (mitophagy).
+Damaged or senescent mitochondria are unable to provide the cell with adequate amounts of vital energy and can lead to cell degeneration.
+When mitophagic proteins are experimentally enhanced in cultured patient-derived cells mitochondrial recycling and function is restored.

-Our research is now focussed on developing ways to enhance Nix expression, including gene therapy approaches, in preclinical studies with patient-derived neuronal cells and animal models, that can be translated to the treatment of patients.
+Our research is now focused on developing ways to enhance mitophagy, including gene therapy approaches, in preclinical studies with patient-derived neuronal cells and animal models, that will pave the way to the treatment of patients.

 Why this research matters